-This Zucchini Mustard Relish is for all the people wondering what to do with their bumper crop of zucchini this Summer!
-Perfect on hamburgers or hot dogs or enjoy with sausage.
+It’s what to do with all your Summer zucchini!
+This Zucchini Mustard Relish is perfect on hamburgers or hot dogs or enjoy with sausage.

 My sister introduced me to this relish.
 It’s a great way to use up your bumper summer crop of zucchini!
 So if you have lots of zucchini to use up, this is for you.
 It uses up a lot of zucchini and reduces it to a few lovely jars of preserves to be enjoyed over the winter.